I’m a returning Catholic – where do I start?

 Throughout the year we offer some signature parish-wide events that engage our members across the spectrum!
 Each fall we host Fall Fest, where parishioners can come together and learn more about the various parish groups and ministries.
 Around the start of Lent in February, we gather for Prayer Day to deepen our understanding of prayer and gain practical insight into the many ways and forms of prayer.
 Springtime brings Service Day, when over 400 Saint Clement Parishioners are sent across the city to do active service, then gather for prayer and reflection over a meal.

 Interested in seeing what our community has to offer?
-Feel free to browse other sections of our website, downloading our latest bulletin, or checking out our calendar.
+Feel free to browse other sections of our website, reading the latest issue of The Plaza e-newsletter, checking out our social media, or checking out our calendar.

 Here are some websites and books you might find helpful along the way:

 - United States Catholic Catechism for Adults, by the United States Council for Catholic Bishops

 - Choosing to be Catholic: For the First Time, or Once Again; by William J. O'Malley, SJ

 - Why Stay Catholic: Unexpected Answers to a Life-Changing Question; by Michael Leach